pojntfx/networked-linux-memsync/docs/notes.md

   - The seeder defines a simple read-only RPC API with the familiar `ReadAt` methods, but also new APIs such as returning dirty chunks from `Sync` and adding a `Track` method (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/services/seeder.go#L15-L21)
   - Unlike the remote backend, a seeder also exposes a mount through a path, file or byte slice, so that as the migration is happening, the underlying data can still be accessed by the application
   - This fixes the issue that the mount API had for migrations, where only one end of the API exposed it's mount, while the other part simply served data
-  - The tracking aspect is implemented in the same modular and composable way as the syncer etc. - by using a `TrackingReadWriterAt` that is connected to the seeder's `ReadWriterAt` pipeline (graphic of the pipeline here)
+  - The tracking aspect is implemented in the same modular and composable way as the syncer etc. - by using a `TrackingReadWriterAt` that is connected to the seeder's `ReadWriterAt` pipeline
   - Once activated by `Track`, the tracker intercepts all `WriteAt` calls and adds them to a local de-duplicated store (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/chunks/tracking_rwat.go#L28-L40)
   - When `Sync` is called, the changed chunks are returned and the de-duplicated store is cleared
+  - Insert graphic of the pipeline here
   - A benefit of the protocol being defined in such a way that only the client ever calls an RPC, not the other way around, is that the transport layer/RPC system is completely interchangeable
   - This works by returning a simple abstract `service` utility struct struct from `Open` (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/services/seeder.go)
   - This abstract struct can then be used as the backend for any RPC framework, e.g. for gRPC (code snippet https://github.com/pojntfx/r3map/blob/main/pkg/services/seeder_grpc.go)